How Are Police Body Cameras Funded in Pittsburgh?

 - Body cameras could intimidate witnesses and victims.
 Body cameras could be a serious problem in sensitive situations, such as domestic abuse or sexual assault cases.
 Body cameras are meant to help innocent citizens, so if images were made public without consent, a real privacy violation may have occurred.

 As the debate continues, we will inevitably see more efforts to address all concerns about body cameras addressed.
 Here in Pittsburgh, though, body cameras look like they are here to stay.
 Hopefully, they will succeed in ensuring that every citizen’s rights are respected.
 In the meantime, you will need to continue to count on other checks to police power to ensure your rights are respected.
-If you believe that you are a suspect for a crime or have been arrested, an experienced Pittsburgh criminal attorney is your best protection.

 Call Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today at (412) 281-2146 for a free consultation on your particular situation with a Pittsburgh criminal attorney.
 We will always fight for your rights.